GE2020: PM Lee congratulates WP for 'strong performance', says he looks forward to their contribution to debate in Parliament

 "At the same time, the results reflect the pain and uncertainty that Singaporeans feel in this crisis.

 "This was not a feel-good election, but one where people are facing real problems, and expect more rough weather to come.
-There were also real concerns raised during the campaign that we must address," Mr Lee also said in his Facebook post, adapting part of it from his press conference speech.
+There were also real concerns raised during the campaign that we must address," Mr Lee also said in his Facebook post, reiterating part of his press conference speech.

 "The work of the new Government begins today," said Mr Lee.
 "My Government will work with all Singaporeans to overcome our challenges and emerge stronger.
 With this election behind us, let us now work as one Singapore, to secure Our Lives, Our Jobs, Our Future."